DesktopECHO/ika/scrcpy/README.md

 - Jittered ghost copies of the preview are composited at low alpha and staggered fractional pixel offsets to produce a soft-blur effect without a shader pass.
 - When the Cuttlefish device confirms the new size is active (via the `DISPLAY_READY` device message), the host window has not resized for the settle delay, and a raw frame newer than the current display resize request has arrived, `transient_stretch` is cleared.
 The final live frame is drawn underneath while the preview texture stays opaque briefly, then crossfades out.

-The result is a smooth visual transition rather than a jarring jump when the window is resized.
+The result is a smooth visual transition instead of an abrupt jump during window resizing.

 ### 6. `DISPLAY_READY` device message